-Now you can open http://localhost:8080/> in your web browser to see the compiled documentation.">http://localhost:8080/> in your web browser to see the compiled documentation.
+Now you can open <http://localhost:8080/> in your web browser to see the compiled documentation.

 Sphinx caches the built documentation to speed up subsequent compilations.
 Unfortunately, this cache also hides any warnings thrown by unmodified documentation source files.
 To clear the built HTML and start fresh, so you can see all warnings thrown when building the documentation, run: